When you buy something through one of the links on our site, we may earn an affiliate commission.

 The Mondo is not just large, it’s huge.
 It measures 44 inches wide by 65 inches long for a total 2,860 square inches of coverage.
 The foam inside it is five inches thick, the thickest you’ll usually see on the market.

 The Mondo is great for those boulderers who will be climbing tall boulders, or those who already have a regular-sized crash pad but find it too small or soft for their purposes.
+As you can see in the photo above, Nalle Hukkataival — one of the best boulderers in the world — uses the Mondo when attempting highball boulders.

 This pad transitions perfectly to shorter boulders as well.
 It isn’t the easiest to carry around since it does weigh twenty pounds but, when you do take it outside, it will protect you for every type of problem you get on.